haoxins/haoxins.github.io/archived/2021-machine-learning.md

   reproducibility, and comparisons.
   It also helps you debug errors and anomalies.

+* The **major version** will increment when you have an incompatible data change, such as a schema change or target variable change that can render the modeling compatible with it's prior versions when it's used for predictions.
+* The **minor version** will increment when you believe that you've improved or enhanced the model's output.
+* Finally, the pipeline version will correspond to an update in the training pipeline, but it need not improve or even change the model itself.

 ## Machine Learning Modeling Pipelines in Production

 ### Neural Architecture Search